elementary/docs/writing-apps/code-style.md

 ## String Formatting

-Avoid using literals when formatting strings, as they cannot be [localized](https://wiki.gnome.org/TranslationProject/DevGuidelines):
+Avoid using literals when formatting strings, as they will not appear in the list of strings for translation during localization:

 ```csharp
 var string = @"Error parsing config: $(config_path)";